 In this situation, therefore, we developed a strategy for Mark and Paul that saw them enter into a formal agreement together that would see them develop the project together and then retain one property each after completion.

-After the successfully completion of the project, Mark and Paul were the happy owners of one property each without having to pay hundreds of thousands of dollars in unnecessary tax.
+After the successful completion of the project, Mark and Paul were the happy owners of one property each without having to pay hundreds of thousands of dollars in unnecessary tax.

 We also created a strategy to allow more streamlined refinancing to an investment loan after construction.

-The most valuable thing that Mark and Paul did in this project was getting professional advice before they even purchased the site.
+The most valuable thing that Mark and Paul did in this project was get professional advice before they even purchased the site.

 In fact, that decision alone possibly saved them about $400,000!